 Tertiary institutions offer these courses while also equipping you with the practical skills to meet the licensing requirements.

-Once you have received your certificate in bricklaying, you can apply for a bricklaying contractor license.
+Once you have received your qualification in bricklaying (such as cert 3 in Bricklaying), you can apply for a bricklaying contractor licence from the governing body in your state such as fair trading NSW.
 This can usually be done through a government service website such as Service NSW in NSW.
 Other states such as Queensland let you apply direct through the Building and Construction Commission website.

-Remember, it’s important to check the fair trade website that applies to you to see if standards have changed.
+Remember, it’s important to check what applies to you to see if standards have changed.

 Bricklaying apprenticeships take on average three years.